 When it comes to all-inclusive cruising, shore excursions are one of the few items still carrying a price tag.
-Even so, some luxury cruise lines offer free shore excursions, ranging from a selection of complimentary tours in every port to once-per-cruise special land-based events available to all passengers.
+Even so, some luxury cruise lines offer cruises with excursions included, ranging from a selection of complimentary tours in every port to once-per-cruise special land-based events available to all passengers.
 You're still covering the cost in your base cruise fare, but you don't have to make price-based decisions onboard.

-What's not to like about a free tour?
-Think of these excursions as included-in-your-fare as opposed to free-of-charge; you are paying for these events in some way.

-If you prefer a higher up-front fare and no worries about pricing later, you might want to look for cruise lines that include many tours.
-If you'd rather pay a la carte, or prefer private guides to packaged cruise ship tours, you should gravitate toward a ship that does a special event or two, or one that offers a complimentary shuttle or other service but leaves the rest of the planning to you.
-Truly independent travelers will want to look for free shuttles into town, while beach bums might prefer a ship with a complimentary-use water sports platform or an itinerary with a private beach party.
+If you prefer a higher up-front fare and no worries about pricing later, you might want to look for cruise lines that include many free shore excursions.
+If you'd rather pay a la carte or prefer private guides to packaged cruise ship tours, you should gravitate toward a ship that does a special event or two, or one that offers a complimentary shuttle or other service but leaves the rest of the planning to you.

 With so many different types of free shore excursions, luxury cruise travelers should have no problem finding a line that suits their touring style.

 Regent Seven Seas Cruises offers some of the most inclusive -- and most expensive -- cruise fares in the industry.
 One of its hallmarks is "free" shore excursions (i.e., they're included in the cost of the cruise).
-In every port, there is a very good selection of no-charge tours, including city highlights tours, active biking and kayaking excursions and wine tastings.
+In every port, there is a great selection of no-charge tours, including city highlights tours, active biking and kayaking excursions, and wine tastings.
 More in-depth or exclusive tours incur an extra fee, but Regent generally offers more free than extra-fee excursions in each port.

-Viking Ocean Cruises includes one free shore excursion in every port, and then offers a roster of extra-free tours for purchase.
-The included tour is generally a scenic coach tour or walking tour that offers an overview of the destination, often with free time for independent exploration, without generally going into any attractions.
+Viking Ocean Cruises includes one free shore excursion in every port and then offers a roster of extra-fee tours for purchase.
+The included tour is generally a scenic coach tour or walking tour that offers an overview of the destination, often with free time for independent exploration, generally without going into any attractions.
 For example, in Livorno, the included excursion includes a drive to Pisa and a walk around the main square with free time; if you want to visit Florence from this port, you'll have to pay extra.

 Luxury cruise lines that have ships with water sports platforms -- such as Windstar, Paul Gauguin Cruises, SeaDream and Seabourn -- offer another kind of free activity.
-These ships carry a variety of water toys -- snorkel gear, kayaks, standup paddleboards, rafts for floating -- and when the weather and port regulations are right, they offer complimentary water sports right from the ship -- no need to book that kayak tour for extra money.
+These ships carry a variety of water toys -- snorkel gear, kayaks, standup paddleboards, rafts for floating -- and when the weather and port regulations are right, they offer complimentary water sports right from the ship, so there's no need to book that kayak tour for extra money.

 Not all itineraries can offer these decadent and complimentary beach days.
 You'll want to look for itineraries to the Caribbean, French Polynesia, Indonesia, Thailand and Panama.

 Do-gooder tours are rare, but Crystal offers free tours on select itineraries that let passengers volunteer their time and efforts while learning about the community they're visiting.
-For example, passengers might sort or package food at the San Francisco food bank, pick fruit at orchards to donate to low-income families in the Santa Barbara area or play board games with children and seniors at the Granitos de Paz Foundation in Cartagena, which serves poor families.
+For example, passengers might sort or package food at the San Francisco food bank, pick fruit at orchards to donate to low-income families in the Santa Barbara area or play board games with children and seniors at Cartagena's Granitos de Paz Foundation, which serves poor families.